 Institute for Integrated Transitions

-The Institute for Integrated Transitions (IFIT) is a non-governmental organisation dedicated to helping fragile and conflict-affected states achieve more sustainable transitions out of war or authoritarianism.
-IFIT’s core work is to serve as an expert resource on integrated policy solutions for locally-led efforts to break cycles of conflict or repression.
-It enjoys full operational independence.
+Based in Barcelona and supported by a diverse range of donors and a prestigious Board and International Advisory Council, IFIT is an international non-governmental organisation dedicated to helping fragile and conflict-affected states achieve more inclusive and sustainable negotiations and transitions out of war or authoritarianism.
+IFIT’s core work is to provide independent expert analysis and advice on integrated policy solutions for locally-led efforts to break cycles of conflict or repression.

 International Center for Transitional Justice